davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 2. Back in the BlueJ project window, create a new `Triangle` instance and inspect its state by double-clicking it.
 You should see the two new instance variables you just declared, but alas, they are showing up as zeroes.

     - It's important to use this moment to reflect.
-Even though you gave these fields names that indicate exactly what they are, they don't just magically get values.
-(Computers have no insight, remember?)
+Even though you gave these instance variables good names that indicate what they are, they don't just magically get values.
+(Computers have no insight!)

     - It's up to *you* to assign values to these instance variables, and to keep track of them.
 Let's do so now.